 Are accounting automation specialists feasible for smaller firms?

 For smaller firms that may not be able to allocate the resource to this area, there are still options.
 Instead of creating an official cloud champion role, you can turn to those interested in technology.
 If they’re curious about automation, they will likely be doing their own research.
 As a firm, you can leverage that to your advantage, without having to move a member of staff from a chargeable to a non-chargeable role.

 If you’re still struggling to picture how this might look at your own firm, don’t worry.
 We’ve published an extensive guide to help you understand everything about this role.
 You’ll find out what it takes to be your firm’s very own tech specialist (or how to hire one), how they can help your firm generate revenue and so much more – as told by those specialists themselves.
 Download it for free here!

-For us, and all the firms that have already turned to automation, there is a resounding feeling that accounting technology isn’t here to take over – but it sure is here to stay.
+For us, at Dext, we firmly believe that the opportunities automation offers far surpass these potential concerns.
+Accounting technology isn’t here to take over – but it sure is here to stay.
 It, like all automation, was designed to support the work people do.
-In our eyes, those that accept that have a clear head start over those that don’t.
+And, in our eyes, those that accept that have a clear head start in the ever-evolving landscape of the accounting industry.